Grumstrup1/41934_G42/A2/README.md

 ## A2a: Coding Confidence

-**I am confident coding in Python:**
+**We as a group are confident coding in Python:**
 **Score: 3 – Agree**

-Our group feels comfortable coding in Python, especially when using libraries such as `ifcopenshell` to parse IFC files and apply logic to check building-related claims.
-There is still room to improve efficiency, optimization, and extending functionality to other building elements, but we are confident in building functional tools.
+Our group has experience with coding in python from work and other DTU courses and we are confident in building tools for IFC model checking.

 ---